srcfl/srcful-documentation/docs/tokenomics/distribution.md

 ## Proof-of-Source and Proof-of-Control Distribution

-As we exit the beta phase, the current distribution plan will include two mining mechanisms - Proof-of-Source and Proof-of-Control - which receive a certain percentage of tokens each year.
+As we exit the beta phase, the current distribution plan will include two mining mechanisms - Proof-of-Source (PoSRC) and Proof-of-Control (PoCTRL) - which receive a certain percentage of tokens each year.
 The percentage allocated to each mechanism changes over time, with a gradual reduction in the percentage allocated to Proof-of-Source and an increase in the percentage allocated to Proof-of-Control.

 The initial focus on Proof-of-Source provides an incentive for users to install energy gateways and connect their DERs, which are required for the Proof-of-Control mechanism.
 This helps to build the infrastructure for the Proof-of-Control mechanism, which becomes more profitable for users as the percentage of tokens allocated to it increases.
 As the Proof-of-Control mechanism becomes more profitable, it is expected that more users will participate, leading to a greater overall efficiency of the distributed energy resources (DERs).